Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 Sample of reported job titles: Assembler, Boot and Shoe Repairman, Boot Maker, Cutter, Fitter, Inseamer, Insole Department Worker, Side Laster, Stitcher.
 * 5 most important tasks they carry out (provide the importance score, in Details):
-1) Study work orders or shoe part tags to obtain information about workloads, specifications, and the types of materials to be used.See more occupations related to this task.
+1) Study work orders or shoe part tags to obtain information about workloads, specifications, and the types of materials to be used.
 Score 97
-2) Remove and examine shoes, shoe parts, and designs to verify conformance to specifications such as proper embedding of stitches in channels.See more occupations related to this task.
+2) Remove and examine shoes, shoe parts, and designs to verify conformance to specifications such as proper embedding of stitches in channels.
 Score 92
 3) Perform routine equipment maintenance such as cleaning and lubricating machines or replacing broken needles.
 Score 78
 4) Cut excess thread or material from shoe parts, using scissors or knives.
 Score 77
 5) Turn screws to regulate size of staples.
 Score 89 (suplemental)